cncf/cnf-testbed/comparison/ons_sj_2019/README.md

 ```

 ### Switching from 2 to 1 port configuration
-Start by changing the Network configuration for the server (through app.packet.net).
+Start by changing the Network configuration for the server [here](http://console.equinix.com/).
 Change the Layer 2 configuration to use the following VLAN configuration
 * 1076 (eth1), 1078 (eth1)

 Once the layer 2 infrastructure has been modified, log in to the VPP container running on the worker node.